AbdulwahabMohammed/whatsapp-bot/README.md

    node src/scripts/createAssistant.js <organizationId>
    ```

-6. To upload a reference file to an organization's assistant (the file will be attached automatically):
+6. To upload a reference file to an organization's assistant (the file will be uploaded and attached automatically):
    ```bash
    node src/scripts/uploadFile.js <organizationId> <path/to/file>
    ```